puyanwei/CV/README.md

 [Work Experience](#experience) | [Projects](#projects) | [Skills](#skills) | [Education](#eduction) | [Hobbies](#hobbies) | [Blog](https://thep-log.blogspot.co.uk/)

 Hi there!
-I am a graduate of Makers Academy Coding Boot Camp, an ex online poker player and a Hackernoon [tech blogger](https://hackernoon.com/front-end-refactored-components-with-vue-907a08a3630?source=user_profile---------2-------------------) continuing my career in software development.
-I am currently looking for work as a Front End Web Developer.
+I am a graduate of Makers Academy Coding Boot Camp, an ex online poker player and a Hackernoon [tech blogger](https://medium.com/@pyan) continuing my career in software development.

-I already have work experience developing the rebrand website design of a start up.
-We used technologies in Vue.js, Webpack, ES6 Javascript and SASS whilst working in a team in an agile fashion.

-I'm interested in the creation and exploration of ideas.
-As a graduate of the London College of Communication in Interactive Design, I have always been interested in how people and technology interact within different environments.
+I love to delve into how things are made, and try out many technologies and see how far things can be pushed.
+Currently I am exploring the front end world, and enjoying its direction in reusable components and having more logic go in the client.

-## Work Experience
+## Developer Work Experience

+#### Mountain Warehouse, Web Developer (August 2018 to Present)

+Mountain Warehouse is UK's largest outdoor retail store.
+With over 300 stores world wide its online store is one of the most important parts of its ever expanding business.
+I am their Web Developer working on the Mountain Warehouse and other branc Neon Sheep websites.

+-   Preparing pages for VWO to toggle the A/B tests on and off.

+-   Using React Hooks, functional programming and useContext/useReducer state management.

+-   Testing using React-Testing-Library and Jest.

+-   Building emails with MJML.

+-   Using git and agile processes, pull requests, and code reviewing other colleagues' work.

+-   Working with the UX designer to create new pages responsively that the business wants.
+Use of CSS styling with SASS.

+-   Fixing functional and visual bugs.

+-   Built campaign outside codebase, worked with backend to prepare trial of using Docker containers.
+Pages had landing page and form with data collection.

+-   Editing templates for web team to be able to add their own content into using JQuery and Razor.

+-   Stand ups, kanban, and retrospectives to review our projects.

-#### Mettrr, Front End Developer (March 2018 - June 2018)
+#### Mettrr, Front End Developer (March 2018 to June 2018)

+Mettrr is a "Do-It-For-You" website creation service for non technical people.
-Worked collaboratively to create a responsive rebrand of the Mettrr website using Vue.JS.
+As a developer I worked collaboratively to create a rebrand of the Mettrr website as it scaled up from being a small start up.

 -   Creating pages based on the graphic designer's specifications.
 Start with mobile screen design size first, then move up implementing tablet and desktop designs.